Emotional flight ahead for Purple Heart Veterans

 Honor Flight Northeast Indiana will be transporting the veterans and their guardians on a first of it’s kind flight to pay tribute to their service and sacrifice.

-Dale Wilkinson, a 74-year old Vietnam War veteran clears his throat as he looks at one of his two Purple Heart medals.
-“That definitely brings back a lot of memories of what we went through,” says the ex-Marine.
+Dale Wilkinson, a 74-year-old Vietnam War veteran clears his throat as he looks at one of his two Purple Heart medals.
+“That definitely brings back a lot of memories of what we went through,” says the proud Marine.
 “A lot of hard times, but then the camaraderie kicks in for the ones that came back, and how tough it’s been to lose some of them.”

-Ex-Marine, Bo Kurtz had a similar experience.
+Bo Kurtz had a similar experience.
 “September of 2006,” he says with a calm voice.
-“I was doing route clearance and got hit by an I-E-D and got my eardrums blown.
-Concussion, and all that.”
+“I was doing route clearance and got hit by an I-E-D and got my eardrums blown, concussion, and all that.”

 Wilkinson flips through an old photo album of his days in Vietnam.
 “This gentleman over here was at one time, my best buddy,” he says with pain in his voice.
 “The day our company got wiped out, he got killed.
 We actually lost 19 that day and within the week, we lost nine more.”